Learn More About Zika Virus

 Where is Zika?

 If you’re concerned about contracting Zika Virus Disease, there are a few simple steps to stay safe.
 Since Zika is most dangerous to pregnant women, avoid traveling to affected areas if you are expecting a child.
 Even though Zika hasn’t yet infected mosquitoes in the US, it makes sense to avoid getting bitten by mosquitoes.
-Choosing a mosquito control solution for your home will not only protect your family from bites, but help relieve your stress about mosquito-borne illnesses.
+Choosing a mosquito control solution for your home will not only control the mosquitoes in your yard, but help relieve your stress about mosquito-borne illnesses.